-As ye have received Christ Jesus the Lord, so walk ye IN HIM : rooted and built up IN HIM, and stablished in the faith, abounding therein.-CoL. ii.
-6, 7.
+"As ye have received Christ Jesus the Lord, so walk ye in Him: rooted and built up in Him, and stablished in the faith, abounding therein.
+"CoL.2:6-7

-IN these words the apostle teaches us the weighty lesson, that it is not only by faith that we first come to Christ and are united to Him, but that it is by faith that we are to be rooted and established in our union with Christ.
+N THESE words the apostle teaches us the weighty lesson, that it is not only by faith that we first come to Christ and are united to Him, but that it is by faith that we are to be rooted and established in our union with Christ.
 Not less essential than for the commencement, is faith for the progress of the spiritual life.
 Abiding in Jesus can only be by faith.